-The method is based on the precipitation of proteins and treatment of protein free filterate with uric acid and sodium cyanide and measuring the resultant blue colour colorimetrically.
+The method is based on the precipitation of proteins and treatment of protein free filtrate with Benedict's uric acid reagent and sodium cyanide and measuring the resultant blue colour colorimetrically.

-- (a) Photo electric colorimeter/spectrophotometer - (b) Volumetric flask 50 ml capacity
+- (a) Photo electric colorimeter/spectrophotometer - (b) Volumetric flask 50 mL capacity

-- (a) Sodium Tungstate solution 10 % (w/v) - (b) Standard Sulphuric Acid solution 0.667 N - (c) Benedicts Uric acid reagent Dissolve 100 gm of pure Sodium Tungstate in 600 ml water.
-Add 5 gm of Arsenic acid (As 2 0 3) followed by 25 ml of 85% phosphoric acid and 20 ml of conc.
-HCl.
-Boil the mixture for 20 minutes, cool and make volume up to 1 litre. - (d) Sodium Cyanide solution 5 percent containing 2 ml of ammonia per litre.
-This solution requires to be prepared fresh after about six weeks. - (e) Standard Uric acid solution (Benedicts) stock solution Dissolve 9 gm of Sodium dihydrogen phosphate in about 200 - 300 ml water.
-If the solution is not clear, filter and make upto 500 ml with hot water.
-Weigh 200 mg of pure uric acid in 1 litre volumetric flask and add a few mls. of water to suspend the uric acid.
+- (a) Sodium tungstate solution 10 % (w/v) - (b) Standard Sulphuric Acid solution 0.667 N - (c) Benedicts Uric acid reagent Dissolve 100 gm of pure Sodium tungstate in 600 mL water.
+Add 5 gm of Arsenic acid (As2O3) followed by 25 mL of 85% phosphoric acid and 20 mL of concentrated HCl.
+Boil the mixture for 20 minutes, cool and make volume up to 1 L. - (d) Sodium cyanide solution 5% containing 2 mL of ammonia per L. This solution requires to be prepared fresh after about six weeks. - (e) Standard Uric acid solution stock solution Dissolve 9 gm of Sodium dihydrogen phosphate in about 200 - 300 mL water.
+If the solution is not clear, filter and make upto 500 mL with hot water.
+Weigh 200 mg of pure uric acid in 1 L volumetric flask and add a few mLs. of water to suspend the uric acid.
 Now add the solution made earlier and shake till the uric acid dissolves completely.
-Cool, add 1.4 ml of glacial acetic acid, dilute to mark and mix.
-Add 5 ml chloroform to prevent bacterial growth.
-5 ml of stock solution contains 1 mg uric acid. - (f) Working Standard uric acid solution Dilute 50 ml of stock solution containing 10 mg of uric acid with 400 ml distilled water in a 500 ml volumetric flask.
-Add 25 ml dilute HCl (1+ 9).
+Cool, add 1.4 mL of glacial acetic acid, dilute to mark and mix.
+Add 5 mL chloroform to prevent bacterial growth.
+5 mL of stock solution contains 1 mg uric acid. - (f) Working Standard uric acid solution Dilute 50 mL of stock solution containing 10 mg of uric acid with 400 mL distilled water in a 500 mL volumetric flask.
+Add 25 mL dilute HCl (1+9).
 Make the solution upto mark and mix.
-The working solution should be prepared from stock solution which is more than 10 days old.
+The working solution should be prepared from stock solution, which is not more than 10 days old.

 Weigh 50 gm sample and grind it finely.
-Take between 4- 20 gm powder expected to contain 1to 5 mg uric acid and suspend in 200 ml water.
+Take between 4-20 gm powder expected to contain 1 to 5 mg uric acid and suspend in 200 mL water.
 Allow the mixture to stand for 2 hours and then mix in a Waring blender for 10 minutes and centrifuge at about 2000 r.p.m. for 10 minutes.
-To 100 ml of clear centrifugate add 10 ml Sodium tungstate solution and mix.
-Then add 10 ml standard sulphuric acid solution to precipitate the proteins present in the extract.
+To 100 mL of clear centrifugate add 10 mL Sodium tungstate solution and mix.
+Then add 10 mL standard sulphuric acid solution to precipitate the proteins present in the extract.
 Mix and allow to stand for 5 minutes and filter.
-Take an aliquot of the filterate containing between 0.15-0.3 mg uric acid per 10 ml filterate in the 50 ml volumetric flask and add 5 ml of sodium cyanide solution followed by1 ml of Benedicts uric acid reagent.
+Take an aliquot of the filtrate containing between 0.15-0.3 mg uric acid per 10 mL filtrate in the 50 mL volumetric flask and add 5 mL of sodium cyanide solution followed by 1 mL of Benedicts uric acid reagent.
 Shake gently and make upto mark with distilled water.
-"Determine the intensity of the colour in a potentiometric colorimeter using 520 nm filter.
+Determine the intensity of the colour in a colorimeter using 520 nm filter.
 The optical density obtained can be recorded as OD1."

-Take 10 ml of standard uric acid solution containing 0.2 mg of uric acid in a 50ml flask, add 5 ml of sodium cyanide followed by 1 ml of Benedicts uric acid reagent.
-Dilute to mark after 5 minutes and determine the intensity of colour in a photoelectric colorimeter using a 520 nm filter.
+Take 10 mL of standard uric acid solution containing 0.2 mg of uric acid in a 50mL flask, add 5 mL of sodium cyanide followed by 1 mL of Benedicts uric acid reagent.
+Dilute to mark after 5 minutes and determine the intensity of colour in a photoelectric colorimeter using a 520 nm filter or spectrophotometer (OD2).

-A parallel test using the same quantity of good uninfested sample as the sample under test should be run as a control.
+A parallel test using the same quantity of good uninfested sample as the sample under test should be run as a negative control.

-Calculation = $(OD1 - OD2) \times 10 \times 2$ Weight of sample in g
+Calculation = $(OD1 - OD2) \times 10 \times 2$

+Weight of sample in gm

-(Ref: I.S 4333 (Part 5) 1970 - Methods of Analysis for Food grains Part 5)
+(Ref: IS 4333 (Part 5) 1970 - Methods of Analysis for Food grains Part 5)